NWPT91/euro_trinkets/README.md

 # euro_trinkets
-Just some funny little projects and tools for patching and breadboarding, including:
+Just some gerber zips for funny little projects and tools for patching and breadboarding, including:

 ## Passive Attenuator
 takes an input and passes thru a pot as a voltage divider, **BOOM** attenuated signal output. use a lin or log pot to your taste. (thonk-style jacks and alpha 9mm pots)